 Notation and Conventions.
-We let $N = \{1, 2, 3, \ldots\}$ denote the natural numbers, and use the standard notation Z, Q, R, and C for the rings of integer, rational, real, and complex numbers, respectively.
-In this book we will use the words proposition, theorem, lemma, and corollary as follows.
-Usually a proposition is a less important or less fundamental assertion, a theorem a deeper culmination of ideas, a lemma something that we will use later in this book to prove a proposition or theorem, and a corollary an easy consequence of a proposition, theorem, or lemma.
+We let $N = \{1, 2, 3, ...\}$ denote the natural numbers, and use the standard notation Z, Q, R, and C for the rings of integer, rational, real, and complex numbers, respectively.
+In this book, we will use the words proposition, theorem, lemma, and corollary as follows.
+Usually a proposition is a less important or less fundamental assertion, a theorem is a deeper culmination of ideas, a lemma is something that we will use later in this book to prove a proposition or theorem, and a corollary is an easy consequence of a proposition, theorem, or lemma.
+More difficult exercises are marked with a (\).

 Acknowledgements.
-Brian Conrad and Ken Ribet made a large number of clarifying comments and suggestions throughout the book.
-Baurzhan Bektemirov, Lawrence Cabusora, and Keith Conrad read drafts of this book and made many comments.
+I would like to thank Brian Conrad, Carl Pomerance, and Ken Ribet for many clarifying comments and suggestions.
+Baurzhan Bektemirov, Lawrence Cabusora, and Keith Conrad read drafts of this book and made many comments, and Carl Witty commented extensively on the first two chapters.
 Frank Calegari used the course when teaching Math 124 at Harvard, and he and his students provided much feedback.
 Noam Elkies made comments and suggested Exercise 4.6.
-Seth Kleinerman wrote a version of Section 5.3 as a class project.
-Samit Dasgupta, George
+Seth Kleinerman wrote a version of Section 5.4 as a class project.
+Hendrik Lenstra made helpful remarks about how to present his factorization algorithm.
+Michael Abshoff, Sabmit Dasgupta, David Joyner, Arthur Patterson, George Stephanides, Kevin Stern, Eve Thompson, Ting-You Wang, and Heidi Williams all suggested corrections.
+I also benefited from conversations with Henry Cohn and David Savitt.
+I used Sage ([Sag08]), emacs, and LATEX in the preparation of this book.